authelia/authelia/docs/configuration/authentication/file.md

 ## Password hash algorithm

-The default hash algorithm Argon2id version 19 with a salt.
+The default hash algorithm is Argon2id version 19 with a salt.
 Argon2id is currently considered the best hashing algorithm, and in 2015 won the [Password Hashing Competition](https://en.wikipedia.org/wiki/Password_Hashing_Competition).
 It benefits from customizable parameters allowing the cost of computing a hash to scale